microsoft/iqsharp/README.md

 If you have feedback about IQ#, please let us know by filing a [new issue](https://github.com/microsoft/iqsharp/issues/new)!
 If you have feedback about some other part of the Microsoft Quantum Development Kit, please see the [contribution guide](https://docs.microsoft.com/quantum/contributing/) for more information.

+## Legal and Licensing ##

+### Telemetry ###

+By default, IQ# collects information about the runtime performance of IQ#.
+To opt-out of sending telemetry, create an environment variable called IQSHARP_TELEMETRY_OPT_OUT set to a value of 1 before starting IQ#.
+The telemetry we collect falls under the Microsoft Privacy Statement.

+### Data Collection ###

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described in the repository.
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's privacy statement.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

 ## Contributing ##

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a